Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Choosing and Storing Raw Peanuts Safely

-In choosing raw peanuts with the best quality, you may follow these following tips.
+In choosing raw peanuts with the best quality, you may follow the following tips.

 You can find shelled peanuts in prepackaged containers and bulk bins.
-To make sure that you buy nothing but the freshest peanuts possible, check if the bins are covered in the bulk section.
-Observe if the store where you’re buying the peanuts from has a good product turnover so as to guarantee that the peanuts are not old stock.
+To ensure you buy nothing but the freshest peanuts possible, check if the bins are covered in the bulk section.
+Observe if the store where you’re purchasing the peanuts has a good product turnover to guarantee that the peanuts are not old stock.

 One way to ensure that your peanuts are free from molds is to check the packaged container.
 Inspect whether the said container is free from moisture or insect contamination.
-Whenever possible, smell the peanuts to make sure that you will not be buying rancid ones.
+If possible, smell the peanuts to ensure you will not buy rancid ones.

 When buying raw peanuts that are still in their shell, it is best to check the physical appearance of their shells.
 Always look for those with clean and unbroken shells.
 Get rid of those that are discolored, withered, or showing any signs of mold.

-You can tell that the peanut is in good condition by giving it a little shake.
-A peanut is in good condition if it feels heavy for its size and it doesn’t give a rattling sound when shaken.
+You can tell the peanut is in good condition by giving it a little shake.
+The peanut is in good condition if it feels heavy for its size and doesn’t give a rattling sound when shaken.
 A rattling sound indicates that the kernels have already dried out.

 Whenever possible choose the 100% organic Valenciana and Jungle peanut variants because they’re supposed to be free from aflatoxins.
 If you would like to consider buying some raw peanuts with low aflatoxins, you may try this.

 Storing raw peanuts in shells can go as far as six months.
 Just make sure that you store them in a cool, dry place.
-For shelled peanuts, you should place them in an airtight container and store them in the freezer or refrigerator to keep them away from heat and humidity.
+You should place shelled peanuts in an airtight container and store them in the freezer or refrigerator to keep them away from heat and humidity.

 Preparing and Enjoying Raw Peanuts Properly